Inside: Are you feeling like your confidence has taken a hit? Sometimes it helps to know you aren’t alone.

 Big mistake.
 Huge.

-For some reason a publication I had sent an article to for consideration thought it best to send their rejections at 1:30am on Sundays.
+For some reason, a publication I had sent an article to for consideration had their team up sending rejections at 1:30am on Sundays.
 Cool cool cool.
 It’s not the first rejection email I’ve gotten.
 Certainly not.
 But they aren’t the most fun.
 And this one came right after vomit.